An Agentic Approach to Metadata Reasoning: The Architecture of the

 \subsubsection{On-the-fly metadata}

 We provide the following tools: \begin{itemize} \item \texttt{column\_profiler()}: Granular column profiling is invoked when summarized descriptions lack the depth necessary for final data selection.
-It retrieves high-resolution signals such as exact distinct value counts, mean/median distributions, and frequency histograms. \item \texttt{data\_finder()}: Value-level grounding is strictly a query-time requirement, as the specific entities of interest (e.g., unique user IDs or country codes) are only known once the query is received and the candidate tables are established.
-This tool provides deterministic evidence of data presence. \item \texttt{joinability\_check()}: Just-in-time joinability analysis is essential because providing all possible pairwise joinability information to the LLM in advance is computationally wasteful.
-Instead, the system retrieves signals regarding foreign key overlap and referential alignment only for specific candidate tables identified during the reasoning loop. \end{itemize}
+It retrieves aggregated statistical profiles such as exact distinct value counts, mean/median distributions, and frequency histograms. \item \texttt{data\_finder()}: Value-level grounding is strictly a query-time requirement, as the specific entities of interest (e.g., unique user IDs or country codes) are only known once the query is received and candidate tables are established.
+This tool returns lightweight, deterministic boolean evidence of a value's presence by running a targeted SQL query, avoiding token-heavy raw data dumps. \item \texttt{joinability\_check()}: Just-in-time joinability analysis is essential because providing all possible pairwise joinability information to the LLM in advance is computationally wasteful.
+Instead, we utilize a pre-computed joinability graph to efficiently capture and verify relational paths between candidate tables, avoiding computationally expensive data joins on-the-fly. \end{itemize}

+During execution, we do not apply any hard constraints on the tool call budget.
+The agent acts autonomously, deciding whether and when to invoke an appropriate tool based on its current reasoning needs.